7RU7H/Archive/Cryptography-And-Authentication/Cryptography.md

 #### Salt

-A salt is an preferably random, nuique generated string, it mixed with cleartext input, then the hash is calculated for the mixed string.
+A salt is an preferably random, uique generated string, it mixed with cleartext input, then the hash is calculated for the mixed string.
 It is useful as the same password will produce the same hash, so to store user passwords with the potential for same password use can be avoid with salting.Salting protects against rainbow table attacks.o

 Hashing passwords:
 ```